212 Levering Hall Hotel F

 on Sabbatical for AY 2014-15

-Siva Vaidhyanathan is the Robertson Professor and the Chair of the Department of Media Studies at the University of Virginia.
+Siva Vaidhyanathan is the Robertson Professor of the Department of Media Studies at the University of Virginia.
 He also teaches in the University of Virginia School of Law.
 Vaidhyanathan is the author of The Googlization of Everything And Why We Should Worry (University of California Press, 2011), Copyrights and Copywrongs: The Rise of Intellectual Property and How it Threatens Creativity (New York University Press, 2001) and The Anarchist in the Library: How the Clash between Freedom and Control is Hacking the Real World and Crashing the System (Basic Books, 2004).
 He also co-edited (with Carolyn de la Pena) collection, Rewiring the Nation: The Place of Technology in American Studies (Johns Hopkins University Press, 2007).

 Vaidhyanathan has written for many periodicals, including American Scholar, the Chronicle of Higher Education, the New York Times Magazine, MSNBC.COM, Salon.com, openDemocracy.net, Columbia Journalism Review, BookForum, Slate.com, the Washington Post, and The Nation.
 He is a frequent contributor to National Public Radio and to MSNBC.COM and has appeared in a segment of "The Daily Show" with Jon Stewart.
 In March 2002, Library Journal cited Vaidhyanathan among its "Movers & Shakers" in the library field.
 In the feature story, Vaidhyanathan lauded librarians for being "on the front lines of copyright battles" and for being "the custodians of our information and cultural commons."
 In November 2004 the Chronicle of Higher Education called Vaidhyanathan "one of academe's best-known scholars of intellectual property and its role in contemporary culture."
 He has testified as an expert before the U.S. Copyright Office on the Digital Millennium Copyright Act.